 Then we introduce our three measures of realized volatilities one by one into the return model with the seven exogenous variables.
 As in GSC, VAFF, VARS, and VAYZ are the naïve forecasts of conditional volatility.
-To wit, VARS realized in the month t-1 is the forecast of conditional volatility in the month t.
-VAFF and VAYZ are negative at 5-percent level or better, VARS is not.
+To wit, VARS realized in the month t-1 is the forecast of conditional volatility in the month t.VAFF and VAYZ are negative at 5-percent level or better, VARS is not.

 To get the main results of our paper, we finally include the three measures of conditional volatilities, VEGFF, VEARS, and VEAYZ.
-Consistent with Fu (2009) and Huang et al. (2010), we find the closing-price-based volatility forecast, VEGFF, to be positive related to returns.
+Consistent with Fu [2009] and Huang, Liu, Rhee and Zhang[2010], we find the closing-price-based volatility forecast, VEGFF, to be positive related to returns.
 However, the more precise measures of volatility, VEARS and VEAYZ are not significant in explaining returns and lead us to conclude that there is no relationship between idiosyncratic risk and returns.